25 Best Things to Do in St. John’s, Newfoundland

 Sample Craft Beer

 The craft beer scene in Newfoundland is a bit behind the rest of the country but we’re picking up steam fast.
-There are currently eight microbreweries brewing and over a dozen more in the works.
-In St. John’s you can get your beer right from the source at YellowBelly, Quidi Vidi Brewery, or Mill Street.
+There are currently 19 microbreweries brewing and more in the works.
+In St. John’s you can get your beer right from the source at YellowBelly, Quidi Vidi Brewery, or Bannerman Brewing.
 You can also head up Torbay Rd on the weekend to pick up a supply of Port Rexton Brewery’s beer at their retail shop.
 If you’re looking for a bar with the best selection of local beer though, it’s not on George Street.
 It’s at Jack Axes.

 Throw Axes at Jack Axes